-Q: Why are babies prone to diaper rash?
+Q: Why do babies get diaper rash?

 A: Diaper rash has everything to do with—you guessed it—diapering: “Diapers unnaturally keep stool and urine right up against skin,” explains Lio.
 “Rashes can also be related to certain types of wipes which can be harsh on baby skin.
 Sometimes the culprit is the chemical in the wipes, other times it can be the paper of the wipes themselves—and it can be irritant or truly allergic in some cases.”
 (All the more reason to make sure your wipes are water-based, fragrance-free, and free of suspect chemicals).
 But try as you might, there will likely come a time when your little one has some sort of irritation down there.
-“It’s incredibly common, and the majority of children will experience it at some point,” says Lio.
+“It’s incredibly common, and the majority of children will experience diaper rash at some point,” says Lio.
 “The key is trying to prevent it and, if it occurs, promptly addressing it so it doesn’t cause any issues.”

 Q: What does diaper rash look like, and how does it feel to babies?

-- Pay extra attention to your baby so diaper changes can happen fast after a dirty diaper materializes.
+- Pay extra attention to your baby, so diaper changes can happen fast after a dirty diaper materializes.

 Q: How long does diaper rash generally last?